ndilieto/uacme/README.md

 ## Features
 * **Written in C** - It runs on any unix machine, including Linux, BSD, ...
-* **Minimal dependencies** - Other than the standard C library, uacme depends only on libcurl and either GnuTLS or mbedTLS.
+* **Minimal dependencies** - Other than the standard C library, uacme depends only on libcurl and one of GnuTLS, OpenSSL or mbedTLS.
 It does all the network communications and crypto without spawning external processes.
 Particularly when using mbedTLS, it is small enough to run on embedded systems with severe RAM and program memory restrictions (such as OpenWRT routers, for example).
 This is in contrast to solutions based on python or shell scripts, which may well be a few hundred lines but are not only ugly and brittle, but also require many other large applications such as python or openssl to work.
 * **Easily extensible** - It optionally calls an external hook program with the tokens required for domain authorization by the server.
 The hook program can be an executable, shell script, perl script, python